Lemon Garlic Butter Swai Fish Recipe

 Combine and Serve:

-• Return the fish to the pan with the sauce and drizzle it on top with a spoon, garnish with lemon wedges and parsley.
+• Return the fish to the pan with the sauce.
+Drizzle the sauce on top with a spoon, and garnish with lemon wedges and parsley.

 • Serve immediately.